Ulthran/16SGenusIDer/README.md

 Given a bacterial 16S gene, infer the genus by placing it on a tree of similar sequences

 Steps:
- - Fetch all RefSeq 16S seqs from NCBI
+ - Fetch all type species 16S sequences from Tree of Life
  - Search this db for XX similar seqs
  - Build tree including the query
- - Determine genuses of nearest seqs
+ - Examine nearest neighbors (subtrees snipped at high confidence intervals) for common genus